dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsDeveloperGuide.md

   -   **Development** is the pre-production (preprod) branch - any pushes to this will be live on the private preprod site.
-This allows us to test changes before they go live.
+This allows us to test changes before they are made public.
 Commits should never be made directly to this branch.

 All other branches should follow this naming convention: